dibsy/SPSE/README.md

 - - - - B
 - - - - - - - - c.out

-3.for any given filename list out all the stats releated to the file size , creation time , path , etc - Done
+3. for any given filename list out all the stats releated to the file size , creation time , path , etc - Done

-4.Based on the knowledge you have gained in the network programming module, create a multi-threaded port scanner in Python which uses SYN Scanning
+4. Based on the knowledge you have gained in the network programming module, create a multi-threaded port scanner in Python which uses SYN Scanning

-5.Create a list of FTP sites
-Create a WorkerThread and Queue which can login to these sites and list the root directory and exit use 5 threads for this job and 10 FTP sites - Done
+5. Create a list of FTP sites Create a WorkerThread and Queue which can login to these sites and list the root directory and exit use 5 threads for this job and 10 FTP sites - Done

-6.There is a locking mechanism available in the Thread class which you can use to lock resources for dedicated use
+6. There is a locking mechanism available in the Thread class which you can use to lock resources for dedicated use

 7. Explore the multiprocessing module in Python.How does it leverage multi-core setups?
 Program the TCP SYN scanner using multiprocessing

 8. Create a TCP server which listens to a port Implement signals to ensure it automatically shuts down after a pre-configured duration, which is given via command line e.g. tcp-server –s 100 shutdown after listening to port for 100 seconds

 ### ==========Module 3: Network Programming And Security==========